Originally published: 3/15/2018.

 3. Find work-from-home positions.

-Another way to plan for an unexpected early retirement is to look for work-from-home positions to bolster your income and balance caregiving responsibilities.
-Women account for 60 percent of caregivers in the United States4, and working from home allows them to balance caregiving duties with a career without completely sacrificing an income and retirement savings.
-Not only does working from home offer scheduling flexibility, it ensures you continue investing your hard-earned income into a retirement account.
+Another way to prepare for an unexpected early retirement is to look for work-from-home positions to bolster your income and balance caregiving responsibilities.
+More than 75% of caregivers in America are women, according to the Family Caregiver Alliance.5 Working from home allows people to balance caregiving duties with a career without completely sacrificing an income and retirement savings.

 4. Work with a financial professional who gets you.